F-VLM: Open-Vocabulary Object Detection upon Frozen Vision and Language Models: Experiments

 Table~\ref{table:transfer} presents the results in comparison with prior works and supervised baselines.
 We observe the performance of \OURS{} improves steadily as we scale up the frozen model capacity.
 On Objects365/COCO, the best \OURS{} outperforms existing works ViLD by +3.2/+5.9 and DetPro by +4.9/+5.6, closing the gap with a supervised model on COCO (-33\%) and Objects365 (-40\%).
 The results are reported in Box AP averaged over 5 runs.

-There is no longer distinction between base and novel categories in this setting, so we assume all categories are novel and use $\beta$ alone to combine detection and VLM scores in~\eqref{eqn:combine-score} (see Sec.~\ref{sec:ovr}).
-We observe that only the detection scores are needed ($\beta=0$) for COCO because of the smaller and highly overlapped vocabulary with LVIS.
-For Objects365, the optimal $\beta=0.3$ for R50, R50x4 increases to $\beta=0.4$ for R50x16, R50x64 as the VLM scores become more reliable.
+There is no longer distinction between base and novel categories in the transfer setting, so we assume all categories are novel and use $\beta$ alone to combine detection and VLM scores in~\eqref{eqn:combine-score} (see Sec.~\ref{sec:ovr}).
+We observe that only the detection scores are needed ($\beta=0$) for COCO, while the optimal $\beta=0.3$ to $0.4$ on Objects365.